epasveer/seer/src/resources/help/OldStructVisualizer.md

 This entry field allows you to enter the name of a variable.
 This variable can be for a struct or a class.
 It could also be a simple datatype like an *int* or a *string* but that would be pointless as simple datatypes have no nesting structure.

 Enter the variable name and hit return.
-The first level of the struct will be shown.
-If it has any subvalues, a '+' icon will appear and you can expand it to look at the subvalues.
+All levels of the struct will be shown.
+If it has any subvalues, a '+' icon will appear beside it so that it can later be collapsed.

-Note, if the variable name is not valid, an error box is display.
+Note, if the variable name is not valid, a message will be printed in the Value field.

-### Expand tree

-The big '+' icon that appears in the top bar will expand the currently selected level in the tree.
-If no level is selected, it will expand the top level of the tree.

-### Collapse tree

-The big '-' icon that appears in the top bar will collapse the currently selected level in the tree.
-If no level is selected, it will collapse the top level of the tree.

-### Recursive mode

-When expanding, the recursive mode determins how many levels to expand.
-For example, a struct with multiple levels, if the recursive mode is 'off', it will only expand one level each time.

-If the recursive mode is 'on', it will expand the sublevels indefinetly.

-**NOTE** The recursive mode can be fooled by some structs and cause an infinite loop.
-To this end, the recursive mode will always stop if the variable is a pointer ('*').
-Also, while the expanding is happening, turning off the recursive mode will stop the recursion imediately.

 ### Refresh